Serial Mom

 Serial Mom is a 1994 American satirical black comedy crime film directed and written by John Waters and starring Kathleen Turner as the title character along with Sam Waterston, Ricki Lake, and Suzanne Somers.
 It tells the story of a housewife who murders people over trivial slights or offenses.

 Serial Mom was released theatrically in the United States on April 13, 1994, to mixed reviews from critics and grossed nearly $8 million.
+The film has since become a cult classic.

 Plot

 Beverly Sutphin appears to be an unassuming upper-middle-class housewife living with her dentist husband Eugene and their teenage children, Misty and Chip, in Towson, Maryland.
 In truth, she is a serial killer who murders people over trivial slights or offenses.

 One morning, detectives Pike and Gracey question the family about the vulgar telephone harassment of their neighbor, Dottie Hinkle.
 It is later revealed that Beverly is the perpetrator, and began harassing Dottie after she took a parking space from Beverly.
 Later that day, Beverly vengefully runs over Chip's math teacher, Mr. Stubbins, with her car after he condemns Chip's interest in horror films at a PTA meeting.
 Later, Misty is upset when her crush, Carl, stands her up for a date.
 Beverly spots Carl with another girl at a swap meet and fatally stabs him with a fire poker.

 Eugene discovers serial killer memorabilia beneath his and Beverly's mattress, which includes recordings from Ted Bundy in the week of his execution.
 During dinner that evening, Chip mentions his friend Scotty's suspicions about Beverly being the killer.
 Beverly leaves, leaving the family afraid that she intends to kill Scotty in order to silence him.
 They race to Scotty's house; Beverly, however, intends to kill Ralph and Betty Sterner, a couple who had called Eugene to treat the former's toothache on a day Eugene and Beverly planned to spend birdwatching.
 She stabs Betty with scissors and pushes an air conditioner from the window onto Ralph.
 The rest of the family and the police arrive at Scotty's house, only to find him masturbating to a porn film.